Nick Lees and Bob Sanders Reminisce about Paige Young.

 Central New Jersey Home News June 6, 1969

-Minneapolis
+Minneapolis cont.

 Lake Havasu City, Arizona

-1969 In March and April, images of Paige wearing a polka dot bikini appeared in dozens of USA newspapers; she was named “Queen of the Fleet” for the first annual Desert Sailboat Regatta, to take place in the fairly new city of Lake Havasu City, Arizona.
+Paige was named “Queen of the Fleet” for the first annual Desert Sailboat Regatta.
+The event was to take place in the fairly new city of Lake Havasu City, Arizona.
 (LHC)

-I think some context is important, so briefly...
+Some context is important, so briefly...

 “Lake Havasu City is in western Arizona.
 It’s known as a base for trails in the nearby desert and water sports on Lake Havasu.
 London Bridge, relocated from England, links the mainland to marinas and a looped path in an area known as the Island.”